CarlosBejWorley/Render_TransDoc_app/README.md

-### Project of Bot Traductor of Documents 🤖
+### Worley: Job description translator Project 🤖
->  This project no is Open Source, any attempt of use, will be legally validated.
+>  This project is not Open Source, any attempt of use, will be legally validated.

 ![Preview](https://i.imgur.com/YfCw6XR.png)